skizap/The-Inspector/docs/DEMO_SCRIPT.md

 **Script:**
 ```
 Hi!
-I'm [Your Name], and this is The Inspector—an X-ray tool for npm packages.
+I'm skizap, and this is The Inspector—an X-ray tool for npm packages.

 Before installing any package, wouldn't you want to know:
 - What dependencies it brings in?